Gardening Can Improve a Child’s Fitness and Well-Being

 Having children involved in growing vegetables improves fitness, increases the odds of eating healthier foods, rewards for planting something, and gives young people a sense of self-reliance.

 The findings were published in the journal Hort Technology on January 31, 2014, in a study titled “The Metabolic Costs of Gardening Tasks in Children.”
-Researchers hope that the data will inform the future development of garden-based programs that help engage children in physical activity and promote healthy lifestyles.
+Researchers hope the data will inform the future developments of garden-based programs that help engage children in physical activity and promote healthy lifestyles.

-What better way to get your kids into gardening, growing stuff?
-For them, it is an adventure to watch what they’ve planted and looked after – be it sweet strawberries, fast-growing radishes, endless supplies of lettuce, or tall sunflowers.
-Whatever they nurture, it will also grow their sense of responsibility.
-It will make the little people proud and happy to contribute something to the family’s dinner table.
+What better way to get your kids into gardening and growing stuff?
+For them, watching what they’ve planted and looked after is an adventure – sweet strawberries, fast-growing radishes, endless supplies of lettuce, or tall sunflowers.
+Whatever they nurture will also grow their sense of responsibility, making the little people proud and happy to contribute something to the family’s dinner table.

 Apart from all else, it’s a perfect parent/child activity

-The planter rests on two casters so that an adult can move it around, but not the youngster.
+The planter rests on two casters so an adult can move it around, but not necessarily the youngster.

-Part of the planter is a set of metal gardening tools, a watering can, a chalkboard and several handmade ornaments.
+Part of the planter is a set of metal gardening tools, a watering can, a chalkboard and several handmade decals and ornaments.

 It’s a Useful Gift

-One of the best things you can do for a child is to help them discover nature, and a garden is the ideal learning ground for children of all ages.
+One of the best things you can do for a child is to help them discover nature; a garden is the ideal learning ground for children of all ages.
 Their experience can develop into a life-long, healthy appreciation of gardening.

 Children are Natural Gardeners

 They’re curious, love to play in the dirt and like to learn by doing.

-Working in a garden, a child can experience the satisfaction of caring for something over time while observing the cycle of life firsthand.
+Working in a garden, a child can experience the satisfaction of caring for something over time while observing the life cycle firsthand.

-Gardening gives children a chance to learn valuable life skills, a subject often overlooked in a standard school curriculum.
+Gardening allows children to learn valuable life skills, a subject often overlooked in a standard school curriculum.
 Gardening is also a great way to teach environmental awareness by exploring the workings of nature.